hcshin/gpsClco/README.md

 $GNGGA,032308.514,,,,,0,00,+<M,,M,,*6C
 ```

 Among various types of NMEA messages the parser only targets ZDA messages and once its checksum is verified it extracts UTC minute, hour, and date.
-These values are then further converted into those of the local timezone which is selected by a global variable `localOffset2Utc`.
+For instance, the ZDA message in the above example, `$GNZDA,032307.514,19,10,2023,,*47`, contains current UTC hour (03), miute (23), second (07), date (19), month (10), and year (2023).
+These UTC time values are then further converted into those of the local timezone selected by a global variable `localOffset2Utc`.
 One thing worth to be noted in UTC-to-local conversion is the date.
 Unlike minute and hour, it is quite tricky to determine what the next/previous date is when the UTC date is the start/end date of the month.
-It gets even complicated with the concept of leap year.
+It gets even complicated when it comes to a leap year.
 This complicated task is implemented in `refineDateMonthYear` with lots of branches.

 ### Hand-moving mechanism
+gpsClock does not have any menas for tracking instantaneous position of each hand.
+Instead, Hall sensors are attached to appropriated positions of the clock back plate and magnets to the back of each hand.
+On boot, each hand rotates until one is at its base position then each hand starts moving accordingly to the time values.
+The sensors are also used for aligning each hand when each hand hits its base time value (0 minute, 0/12 hour, and 1st date).
+This mechanism enables the hands to anchor to the base positions so that position erros do not build up with lack of any measures for hand-position measurement.

 The differences in time or date values between the local time/date and current hand positions are converted to the number of steps the stepper motors connected to the hands should rotate.
 The number of steps per unit time or date differs not only by the hand but also by the hand positions to compensate gravitational forces applied to the hands.
 Below is an example code snippet that determines the number of steps to be rotated for the minute hand.

 ```